phenriquels01/blog-application/README.md

 # Blog Application

-This is a Capstone Project for the course [The Complete 2024 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).

 ## Project Description

 The goal of the project is to create a blog web application using NodeJS, ExpressJS and EJS.
 The application will allow users to create and view blog posts.
 The data should persist by using a NoSQL database and saving to a JSON file.